Thursday, May 7, 2009

 Puff Pancake with Strawberries

-I have pretty much edited my blog not to have stories here because most people aren't really interested.
+I have pretty much edited my blog not to have stories like this because most people are not really interested.
 I am leaving this one because I like it so much.
 You can, of course, skip down to the recipe.

 The first year Dick and I were married, we lived in St. Louis.
-A disc jockey he knew from his days in Philadelphia was also living in St. Louis, and he and his girlfriend invited us to their house for dinner.
+A disc jockey he knew from his days in Philadelphia was also living there, and he and his girlfriend invited us to their house for dinner.
 The disc jockey was famous, and I remember his name.
-I’m embarrassed - and sorry - to say I can’t remember the name of his girlfriend.
+I’m embarrassed—and sorry—to say I can’t remember the name of his girlfriend.
 But I can picture her perfectly.

-She was lovely - very small - almost elf-like - with short brown hair, irrepressibly curly, big blue eyes, and a wide, sincere smile.
+She was lovely—very small, almost elf-like—with short brown hair, irrepressibly curly, big blue eyes, and a wide, sincere smile.
 But what I remember most about her is not that she was so very pretty.
-It is that, up to that point in my life, she made the best meal I had ever had at someone else’s house.
+It’s that, up to that point in my life, she made the best meal I had ever eaten at someone else’s house.
 The actual best.

 But that’s not the point of this story.
 This is.

-As we were eating dinner, the elf left the table and disappeared into the kitchen for a short time.
-I didn’t suspect that she was an alchemist as well as a cook, but I soon made that discovery.
+As we were finishing dinner, the elf left the table and disappeared into the kitchen for a short time.
+I didn’t suspect that she was an alchemist as well as a cook, but I soon discovered otherwise.
 She came back, and we continued eating until there wasn't a morsel left on a plate.
-She didn't want any help clearing the table, and after she whisked the plates away, I could hear her rustling around in the kitchen.
+She wouldn’t let me help clear the table, and after she whisked the plates away, I could hear her rustling around in the kitchen.
 Doors were opening and closing.
 Dishes were clicking.
 Cutlery was clinking.

 And then she came back through the doorway carrying a bowl of strawberries in one hand and another of softly whipped cream in the other.
 She placed both bowls on the table and disappeared into the kitchen for a split second, re-emerging immediately with a frying pan from which a large browned puff was swelling.
 She put the pan on the table and deftly cut the large puff into four pieces, which she plated and topped with one large spoonful of strawberries and another of lightly vanilla-scented whipped cream.

-My husband and I were speechless – first because the sight of this dessert was breathtaking and then when our mouths were full.
-The closest thing I ever had to it was my Aunt Rita’s Yorkshire pudding – and it was very close – but the Yorkshire pudding was cooked in beef fat, topped with gravy, and was savory.
-This was dessert - just sweet enough, all cold and hot and eggy and creamy at the same time, with the surprise of toasted, buttery, sliced filberts on the bottom.
+My husband and I were speechless—first because the sight of this dessert was breathtaking, and then when our mouths were full.
+The closest thing I had ever eaten to it was my Aunt Rita’s Yorkshire pudding—and it was very close—but the Yorkshire pudding was cooked in beef fat, topped with gravy, and was savory.
+This was dessert—just sweet enough, all cold and hot and eggy and creamy at the same time, with the surprise of toasted, buttery, sliced filberts on the bottom.
 It was a grand ending to a very good dinner.
-After some coffee and brandy, we went home sated and comfortable after a night filled with good company, delicious things to eat and drink, and new friends in a new town.
+After some coffee and brandy, we went home sated and comfortable after a night filled with good company, delicious food and drink, and new friends in a new town.

-The next day, I went to the bookstore and got my first Julia Child cookbook, a little paperback copy of The French Chef.
-On Wednesday an envelope addressed to me written in red ink in very neat, small handwriting was waiting for me when I got home from work.
+The next day, I went to the bookstore and bought my first Julia Child cookbook, a little paperback copy of The French Chef Cookbook.
+On Wednesday, an envelope addressed to me—written in very neat, small red handwriting—was waiting when I got home from work.
 Inside was the recipe for Puff Pancake with Strawberries.
-Written in a small printed hand, it completely filled an entire side of an 8-1/2 x 11-inch piece of ruled paper.
+Written in a small printed hand, it completely filled an entire side of an 8½-by-11-inch piece of ruled paper.
 I put that piece of paper in a little accordion file that a friend had given me at my bridal shower, filled with her favorite handwritten recipes.
-I still have that file, and I still have those recipes, and, more years later than I can believe, I still have that piece of paper with the precise red handwriting.
+I still have that file, and I still have those recipes, and—more years later than seems possible—I still have that piece of paper with the precise red handwriting.

-I pass on the recipe with thanks to the elf along with apologies for not remembering her name, and maybe also for calling her an elf, which in now way is meant to disparage her, but to say she seemed to me a most magical being, who introduced me to this delicious dessert and to Julia Child!
-I may not remember her name; however, I have never forgotten her and that evening.
+I pass on the recipe with thanks to the elf, along with apologies for not remembering her name and perhaps also for calling her an elf—which I mean only to say she seemed to me a most magical being who introduced me to this delicious dessert and to Julia Child.
+I may not remember her name; however, I have never forgotten her or that evening.

 Puff Pancake with Strawberries